Siebenberg House: Excavations

-"The archeologists were sure that nothing was there," Mr. Siebenberg said.
+"The archeologists were sure that nothing was there," Siebenberg said.
 "But it just did not seem right to me.
 I would stand here and picture myself in the Second Temple Period.
 The temple was just over there," he said, motioning to the Wailing Wall, which is visible from his home.
-"Why wouldn’t Jews have built here then?
+"Why wouldn't Jews have built here then?
 Every inch of land near the temple must have been very valuable."
-Mr. Siebenberg asked his architects and engineers if it would be possible for him to conduct an archeological dig under his house.
+Siebenberg asked his architects and engineers if it would be possible for him to conduct an archeological dig under his house.
 The engineers were incredulous.
 A retaining wall was built slowly and held down by dozens of steel anchors.
-The engineers asked Mr. Siebenberg where he wanted to build the retaining wall, and he said, "let's build it parallel to the house today."
+The engineers asked Siebenberg where he wanted to build the retaining wall, and he said, "let's build it parallel to the house today."
 Eight years later the retaining wall of the new house was exactly parallel to the house from 2,000 years ago.
 The wall was built in sections over eight years, and the Siebenbergs were gradually able to excavate behind each section as it went up.

 Sometimes as many as 30 workers were hired.
 For two years they burrowed, taking the earth out in bucketfuls, carrying it off on donkeys' backs and sifting for signs of the past.
 They discovered nothing but dirt.
 Finally, one day in 1972 they hit an archeological mother lode.
 First, a bronze key ring, probably used by a woman to lock her jewelry box during the Second Temple Period rolled off a pile of dirt.
-"He came running upstairs," Mrs. Siebenberg said of that day.
+"He came running upstairs," Siebenberg's wife, Miriam, said of that day.
 "He said it was 'a key ring, a key ring.'
 I said: 'How do you know?
 It's just a ball of dirt.'
 He said, 'I know, I know.'"

 The excavations carried out underneath the Siebenberg home in the course of 18 years have revealed artifacts from three distinct periods in Israel's national history, the First Temple Period, the Second Temple period, and the 1948 Arab–Israeli War.
 The earliest finds date back to nearly three thousand years ago, to the days of King David (first Temple period).